 External sustainability labels for funds are of great importance to us, especially since we do not consider a classification as an Article 8 or 9 product within the EU Sustainable Finance Disclosure Regulation (SFDR) to be an external certification on its own.
 Currently, only recognized sustainability labels can provide a strong statement about the quality of ESG integration within funds and are able to confirm it.
 In this context, we particularly value those labels and ratings that focus on the underlying ESG investment process and do not exclusively assess portfolio holdings - labels that, thus, answer the question whether the implemented ESG approach systematically allows the selection of a sustainable portfolio.

 In German-speaking countries, the label of Forum Nachhaltige Geldanlagen (FNG) offers such an assessment for funds.
 In 2020, we had our first fund, the Berenberg Sustainable World Equities, assessed under the FNG label.
-In 2020, we had our first fund, the Berenberg Sustainable World Equities, assessed by the FNG label.
-In 2023, we had included ten funds in the external assessment.
-Three of our funds were awarded three out of three possible stars, while the seven other funds were each awarded two out of three possible stars.
+In 2024, we had included six funds in the external assessment.
+Two of our funds were awarded three out of three possible stars and the four other funds were each awarded two out of three possible stars.